 Investors Are Buying the Future, Your Data Has to Reflect That

-Hamilton also notes that investors are not buying the company’s history, they’re buying a bet on what the company will be.
-The data that supports that bet needs to reflect the current state of the business — not a snapshot from three months ago.
+Hamilton also notes that investors are buying a bet on what the company will become.
+The data that supports that bet has to reflect the business as it stands today, current to the week, never a three-month-old snapshot.

 “Investors…want to understand the data today and the data that you expect tomorrow.
 So we can’t let our data go stale — we’re constantly refreshing it, digesting it, gleaning the insights from it in order to be able to have those relevant conversations with our investors.” — Jessica Hamilton, CFO, ActiveProspect